 We continue to make good progress in developing and refining our anti-slavery procedures and we believe that, at this stage, it remains inappropriate for us to adopt any specific modern slavery key performance indicators.
-However, we may adopt performance indicators in the future.
+However, we will keep this under review.